ocaml/RFCs/rfcs/modular_io.md

 end
 ```

+The semantics of these operations is:

+- `fill_buf ic` ensures that the channel's internal buffer is non-empty, unless
+  end-of-input was reached.
+Then, it exposes a view of the internal buffer.
+  The important aspect of this is that successive calls to `fill_buf` return
+  the same result; this doesn't consume input on a logical level.
+This function
+  just exposes a slice of the input.
+- `consume ic n` eats `n` bytes of the input.
+It must only be called after
+  `fill_buf` returned a slice of length at least `n`.
+If the whole slice
+  exposed by `fill_buf` was consumed, then the channel will have to read more
+  from its underlying stream at the next call to `fill_buf`.
+- `close ic` closes the channel and releases underlying resources.

+### Advantages

-This interface is easier to use than the current `read` interface, especially when
+This interface is easier to use than the current `input` interface, especially when
 parsing formats with non-trivial framing (e.g. http1.1).
 One typically wants
 to read a line to get headers and framing (content-length) information, followed
 by a read of `n` bytes.
 It is therefore important to read the line(s) efficiently